-- Transmission and substation maintenance and assessment activities include: - Scheduled preventative maintenance prior to summer loads - All power circuit breakers are tested on an annual basis to ensure functioning. - Transformer setting adjusted for optimal voltage levels. - Focused infrastructure inspection and vegetation management activities - Inspection of all transmission lines performed biannually. - Every substation is inspected every 90 days. - In Winter and Spring, special attention is given to high vegetation areas to avoid contact with transmission infrastructure. - In 2016, AEPCO completed a five year transmission wood pole ground line inspection program- testing pole strength and durability.
+- Transmission and substation maintenance and assessment activities include: - Scheduled preventative maintenance prior to summer loads - All power circuit breakers are tested on an annual basis to ensure functioning. - Transformer setting adjusted for optimal voltage levels. - Every substation is serviced every 90 days in conjunction with a preventative maintenance schedule. - Focused infrastructure inspection and vegetation management activities - Inspection of all transmission lines performed biannually with focus on opportunities for predictive maintenance. - In Winter and Spring, special attention is given to high vegetation areas to avoid contact with transmission infrastructure. - In 2016, AEPCO completed a five year transmission wood pole ground line inspection program- testing pole strength and durability.
 Identified damaged poles were replaced before the start of each summer season. - Partnership amongst cooperatives and other utilities - Sharing of replacement transmission inventory for summer storm damage. - Participation in joint-planning and reliability working groups.